Hypothesis Test (2 Sample T-test)¶

 p_value_reader(p_value, alpha)

-The p-value is 0.5092968959512759 p-value (0.5092968959512759) is greater than or equal to the threshold (0.05).
-Not enough evidence to reject the null hypothesis
+p-value (0.5092968959512759) is greater than or equal to the threshold (0.05).

 # Shapiro Wilks Test for normality